runxiyu/forge/README.md

 **Work in progress.**

+**Brach information: This branch uses go-git natively for transport operations. go-git has [bugs](https://github.com/go-git/go-git/issues/647) that prevent it from being used reliably for transport operations, so the master branch calls git-{receive,upload}-pack instead.
+No effort is made to keep this branch in sync, but in the future when go-git is fixed we may merge things back.
+Please note that this branch may receive force pushes.**

 Lindenii Forge aims to be an uncomplicated yet featured software forge, primarily designed for self-hosting by small organizations and individuals.